Earle Hodgins: Career

-Early in his career, Hodgins was active in stock theater, including working in the Ralph Cloninger troupe of Salt Lake City, Utah, and the Siegel Stock company of Seattle, Washington.
+Early in his career, Hodgins was active in stock theater, including working in the Ralph Cloninger troupe of Salt Lake City, Utah, the Siegel Stock company of Seattle, Washington, and the Allen Players at the Empress Theatre in Vancouver, British Columbia, Canada.

 He appeared in more than 330 films and television shows between 1932 and 1963.
 He specialized in playing fast-talking con men—often in westerns, such as The Lone Ranger, Judge Roy Bean, The Cisco Kid, The Adventures of Wild Bill Hickok, Rawhide, Maverick (in the episode "Shady Deal at Sunny Acres" with James Garner and Jack Kelly), Lawman, The Rifleman, Cheyenne, Have Gun – Will Travel, Gunsmoke (In a recurring role as the town judge, plus in the title role in “Uncle Oliver”, where he ambushes and shoots “Chester”), and Hopalong Cassidy.
 In 1959 Hodgins appeared as Mr. Fane on Lawman in the episode "The Outsider."
 In the 1960–1961 season, he appeared in three episodes of Joanne Dru's ABC sitcom, Guestward, Ho! as the aging ranch wrangler known as "Lonesome."
 In one of those episodes, "Lonesome's Gal", he was cast opposite ZaSu Pitts.
 Thereafter, the two died within a year of each other.

 Hodgins' other television roles were as carnival barkers, medicine-show salesmen, and the like.
 He was known for shooing away obstreperous children from his stage, snapping at them, "Get away, son, ya bother me".

 Hodgins married Sue Hanley, who was described in an article of the Salt Lake Telegram as "a Seattle society girl."

 Hodgins was a member of the Church of Jesus Christ of Latter-day Saints.